Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Degumming can be done manually or with the use of machines.
 The cocoons are then dried and hand-spun by traditional ladies of the region.

-The final silk yarn obtained is dyed according to needs and used to make desired products.
+The final silk yarn is dyed according to the needs and the requirement for the final product.

 The Societal Norms for Eri Silk